-Masha Chernyak, Vice President of Programs and Policy
+Masha Chernyak, Senior Vice President of Programs and Brand Strategy

-Masha is a strategic visionary, community organizer, and an experienced advocate for the Latino immigrant community.
+Masha is a strategic visionary, passionate storyteller, and an experienced advocate for the Latino immigrant community.

 Masha holds a Bachelor’s in Marketing from University of Cincinnati and a Master’s in Public Affairs and Politics from the University of San Francisco.
-She is a marketing guru, a talented photographer, and speaks three languages (Russian, Spanish, and English).
+She is a marketing guru, a talented photographer, and is trilingual.
 Masha is driven by a deep sense of urgency to elevate the voices of immigrants and their contributions to this country.
-In her free time, Masha loves to make art, visit New Orleans, and to laugh loud with her two heroes- her parents.
+In her free time, Masha makes art, goes on travel adventures with her husband and toddler, and is happiest when laughing with her two amazing parents: Vladimir and Svetlana Chernyak.